 I know what we should make.
-Candied oranges covered with chocolate like the ones my favorite Israeli blogger posted a while ago.
+Candied oranges covered with chocolate like the ones, Hila, my favorite Israeli blogger posted a while ago.

 Two ways to make this: